iokaloka/Portfolio/README.md

 ### Graphics
-1. I have drawn anmd painted through my whole life.
+1. I have drawn and painted through my whole life.
 I am far from pro, but manage to draft characters, environments, situations, beasts and such.
 2. I have begun my self studies regarding 3D-modeling with Blender.
 3. Mostly my own projects have used 2D-graphics and I have managed with paint.net's layering features.
 4. I also used to photograph during 2009 - 2011.